medialab/xan/docs/cmd/sample.md

 sampling such that the entire CSV file is not parsed.

-This command is intended to provide a means to sample from a CSV data set that is too big to fit into memory (for example, for use with commands like 'xan frequency' or 'xan stats').
+This command is intended to provide a means to sample from a CSV data set that is too big to fit into memory (for example, for use with commands like 'xan freq' or 'xan stats').
 It will however visit every CSV record exactly once, which is necessary to provide a uniform random sample.
 If you wish to limit the number of records visited, use the 'xan slice' command to pipe into 'xan sample'.